 Toyger cats are known for much more than their good looks.
 This is an outgoing, friendly breed that can even be trained to do tricks, much like their Bengal cousins.
 Some Toyger cats have been trained to walk on leashes, play fetch and perform in agility competitions.

 Since Toygers are a smart breed, they need intellectual stimulation.
-Make sure that you take time each day to play with your Toyger to prevent them from becoming bored.
+Make sure that you take time each day to play with your Toyger to prevent them from becoming bored, as boredom often leads to destructive behavior.

 Frequently Asked Questions